aviadgawl/CurrentProject/README.md

-# webpack2
+# webpackSnl

-new webpack demo
+Simple solution with webpack and jquery ready to work.